betterscientificsoftware/swe-cse-bof/2016-11-sc16-bof/discussion-notes.md

 -   Make sure your work aligns with what people want to work with

-## leksandra Pawlik, New Zealand eScience Infrastructure
+### Aleksandra Pawlik, New Zealand eScience Infrastructure

 *SSI Fellowship Programme*